 Professional qualifications.
 New York, US, 1983

 Areas of practice.
-Real estate and commercial finance.
+Real estate transactions and finance; commercial leasing.

 Representing a group of publicly traded REITs in a series of acquisitions of trophy office and retail properties across the US.

 Representing a major hospitality group in securitised financings of properties in New York and Florida.

 Representing a national financial institution in major regional headquarters lease and data centres throughout the northeast US.

 Representing a California-based private equity firm in a series of acquisitions of individual and pooled non-performing loans.

 Areas of practice.
 Real estate transactions.

 Represents Harvard Management Company in acquisitions and dispositions, development, and financings of various real estate assets, including timber and natural resource assets.

 Represented a Fortune 1000 company in negotiation of nearly 300,000 sq. ft., US$260 million new headquarters lease at major Midtown location in New York City.

 Represented a syndicate of lenders in connection with a US$1.5 billion loan to a major publicly-traded REIT focusing on ownership and operation of shopping malls, secured by numerous mortgages throughout the US.